LR-FHSS: Overview and Performance Analysis: Conclusions

 \section{Conclusions}

-LoRa--E has been recently released.
-LoRa--E's physical layer is designed to offer flexibility for differentiated services and increase the scalability of LoRaWAN networks, retaining its long-range communication characteristics.
-This article has presented LoRa--E, evaluated its performance and highlighted its limitations.
-Results show a significant increase in the scalability of the network at the cost of individual end-device capacity.
-This article has also discussed open research challenges to improve the performance of LoRa--E, including mechanisms to optimize the frequency hopping sequences, policies to properly plan and adapt the network to the load, as well as assessing the coexistence of LoRa with LoRa--E networks.
+LR-FHSS is a physical layer designed to offer flexibility for differentiated services and increase the scalability of LoRaWAN networks, retaining its long-range communication characteristics.
+This article has presented LR-FHSS, evaluated its performance and highlighted its limitations.
+Results showed a significant increase in network scalability at the cost of individual end-device capacity.
+This article has also discussed open research challenges including mechanisms for optimizing frequency hopping sequences, policies for correctly planning and adapting the network to load, as well as LoRaWAN networks coexistence.

-\begin{IEEEbiographynophoto}{Guillem Boquet} received his M.Sc. and PhD. in Telecommunications Engineering from Universitat Aut\`onoma de Barcelona (UAB) in 2014 and 2020 respectively.
-He is currently a Researcher at the WiNe (Wireless Networks) group of the Universitat Oberta de Catalunya (UOC). \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Guillem Boquet} received his M.Sc. and PhD. in Telecommunications Engineering from Universitat Aut\`onoma de Barcelona (UAB) in 2014 and 2020, respectively.
+He is currently a Researcher at the Wireless Networks (WiNe) group of the Universitat Oberta de Catalunya (UOC). \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Pere Tuset-Peiró} (M'12, SM'18) is Assistant Professor at the Universitat Oberta de Catalunya (UOC) and Senior Researcher at the Wireless Networks (WiNe) group.
 He received his M.Sc. in Telecommunications Engineering from Universitat Politècnica de Catalunya (UPC), and his Ph.D. in Network and Information Technologies from Universitat Oberta de Catalunya (UOC). \end{IEEEbiographynophoto}